rintr-suzuki/WIN2PhaseNet/README.md

 ### 5. Execute PhaseNet prediction
 This program **NOT** contains PhaseNet but show how to use PhaseNet briefly<br>
-Npz data made by **'cont' mode** of WIN2PhaseNet is required in advance
+"npz waveform files" and "npz waveform list" made by **'cont' mode** of WIN2PhaseNet are required in advance

 #### Download PhaseNet
 ```